SmarchSoftware/omac/README.md

     {
         use \Smarch\Omac\OmacTrait;

-Once you have the trait in use, and are happy with the authorization driver you are using _(see parameters below)_, you can use the `checkAccess($permission)` method of Omac by passing in the required permission to allow access.
+Once you have the trait in use, and are happy with the authorization driver you are using _(see parameters below)_, you can use the `checkAccess()` method of Omac by passing in the required permission to allow access.

 #### Example of using OMAC to permit viewing an index of resources